wpendl99/.github/profile/simon/simon-react/simon-react.md

 import `./app.css`
 ```

-Next we want to disable the ability to access the play and scores if the user is not authenticated.
+Next, we want to disable the ability to access the play and scores if the user is not authenticated.
 We do this with a React `useEffect` hook that will run whenever the user name changes.
 The hook will call out to the simon `getUser` endpoint and set a state variable based on the result.
 The state is then used to show or hide the play and scores NavLinks.

 ### Checking the authentication state